1j01/jspaint/README.md

 * You can drag the color box and tool box around if you grab them by the right place.
   You can even drag them out into little windows.
-  You can dock the windows back to the side by double-clicking on their titlebars.
+  You can dock the windows back to the side by double-clicking on their title bars.

 * In addition to the left-click foreground color and the right-click background color, there's also a third color you can access by holding <kbd>Ctrl</kbd> while you draw.